cisagov/ScubaGear/baselines/aad.md

 #### MS.AAD.6.1v1
 User passwords SHALL NOT expire.

-- _Rationale:_ At a minimum, NIST, OMB and Microsoft have published guidance indicating that mandated periodic password changes make user accounts less secure.
+- _Rationale:_ At a minimum, the National Institute of Standards & Technology (NIST), the Office of Management and Budget (OMB) and Microsoft have published guidance indicating that mandated periodic password changes make user accounts less secure.
 OMB-22-09 specifically states "Password policies must not require use of special characters or regular rotation".

 - _Last modified:_ June 2023